pathawks/cs4420-project/docs/paper.md

 search multiple times.
 In practice, this was not an issue, and seems to be more than offset by not having to keep sorted a priority queue of nodes.

+Since memory did not seem to be a limiting factor for us, we would have liked to explore a Bidirectional A* where one tree starts from the initial state and branches toward the goal, while another tree starts from the goal and branches toward the initial state, and eventually the trees meet in the middle.

 ##### Critique

 If we had more time, we would have liked to calculate the amortized time of the